Tom Goldstein used to look like one of the cleanest success stories in elite American law.

 But SCOTUSblog made him more than a specialist.

-That was the real innovation.
-He was not only arguing before the Court.
-He was helping create one of the main ways the Court would be translated to the public.
+That was the shift.
+He argued before the Court and helped create one of the main ways the Court would be translated to the public.

 The old profile missed the tension built into that role